 Although every Phase 1 ESA should adhere to a set of established best ASTM practices, there is a substantial amount of disparity within the site assessment sector.
 In light of this fact, it is essential that you select a reputable Phase 1 environmental site assessment firm when scheduling your property analysis.
 Otherwise, the closing may be delayed.

 More importantly, a Phase 1 ESA that lacks thoroughness could expose your clients to substantial environmental/civil liability or undermine their business venture.

-Below, we explore what a Phase 1 environmental site assessment is, outline why these assessments are necessary, and provide several tips for finding the best firm for your property analysis needs.
+Below, we explore what a Phase 1 environmental site assessment is, including Phase 1 environmental site assessment cost, outline why these assessments are necessary, and provide several tips for finding the best firm for your property analysis needs.

 What Is a Phase 1 Environmental Site Assessment?

 A Phase 1 environmental site assessment is a detailed analysis of commercial properties.
 This site analysis is used to determine whether the groundwater or soil of a property has been contaminated by hazardous chemicals.